jhalak100/Business-Insights-360/README.md

 ### Importance of Data Modeling
 - **Foundation for Reports**: All visuals and insights in the report are based on the data model.
 - **Performance Impact**: A poorly structured model can slow down the report's performance and lead to inefficiencies in analysis.

-### Best Practices in Data Modeling
-Following best practices for data modeling is essential to ensure an efficient and effective model.
-For more information on the best practices, refer to this [blog on data modeling best practices](https://addendanalytics.com/blog/data-modelling-best-practices).

 ### Data Modeling Method Used
 In this project, we have used the **Snowflake Schema** (Snowfall data modeling method) to structure the data model.
 This method helps in organizing the data in a way that ensures both efficiency and scalability.